 Generally, a veal carcass is smaller, lightweight, and has less fat content than a beef carcass.
 This also affects the overall amount of meat harvested from the animal.

-Veal is fine-grained and less firm, with a velvety texture.
-It is also more tender than beef since the muscles are under-utilized.
+Veal is fine-grained and less firm, with a velvety or tender texture.
+It is also a more tender meat than beef since the muscles are under-utilized.
 Veal meat is also less difficult to digest because the flesh is not as thick and has a low-fat content.

 On the other hand, beef has a solid, thick, and dry texture.
 This is because the muscle fibers are densely packed and homogeneous.

 The tastes of veal and beef are entirely different.

 Veal is milder in flavor since it is derived from young calves, while beef has a strong taste that can stand on its own in different meals.